 There are many beautiful vacation spots in the Caribbean.
 One of the most picturesque locations is Turks and Caicos.

 The first inhabitants of the islands were Arawakan-speaking Taíno people, who crossed over from Hispaniola sometime from AD 500 to 800.
 However, Turks and Caicos residents often talk about a shipwreck that had a huge impact on the island’s development.
-In 1837, a ship that was transporting African slaves, wrecked off the coast of East Caicos.
+In 1837, a ship that was transporting African slaves wrecked off the coast of East Caicos.
 Africans from this ship were among the 189 liberated Africans whom the British colonists settled in the Turks and Caicos from 1833 to 1840.
 Many current residents proudly trace their lineage to these early African settlers.

-Over the years, Turks and Caicos has taken elements their African, Spanish, French, and British heritage and incorporated them into a unique a unique blend of island culture that features a laid-back lifestyle, delicious food, expressive art, and lively music.
-In addition its rich history and culture, the island nation is home to crystal-clear turquoise waters, beautiful coral reefs, and stunning sunsets.
+Over the years, Turks and Caicos has taken elements of their African, Spanish, French, and British heritage and incorporated them into a unique blend of island culture that features a laid-back lifestyle, delicious food, expressive art, and lively music.
+In addition to its rich history and culture, the island nation is home to crystal-clear turquoise waters, beautiful coral reefs, and stunning sunsets.
 Travelers can also experience a variety of world-class attractions and restaurants.